Adoptive T cell transfer can enhance the natural cancer-fighting ability of your body’s T cells

 - T cells can be taken out of the body and equipped with special receptors called chimeric antigen receptors (CARs); when given back to the patient, these “CAR T cells” recognize and attack cancer cells

 For which cancers is it currently being used or studied?

-- Adoptive T cell transfer has shown promise in the treatment of metastatic melanoma, lymphoma, leukemia, neuroblastoma, and synovial cell sarcoma; it is currently being investigated for use in other solid tumors and blood cancers
+- In clinical trials, adoptive T cell transfer has shown promise in the treatment of metastatic melanoma, lymphoma, leukemia, neuroblastoma, and synovial cell sarcoma; it is also currently being tested for use in other solid tumors and blood cancers